weynandk/info_threefold/docs/wikieditors/installation_macos.md

 install-on-request: 266,354 (30 days), 761,717 (90 days), 2,811,011 (365 days)
 build-error: 0 (30 days)
 ```

-And we need a gew additional libraries for the installation:
+And we need a few additional libraries for the installation:
 ```bash
 pip3 install click requests;
 ```